haikerwalabhishek/Kalpas/README.md

 # Kalpas - BookKeeping Backend

+## ⚠️ Important Notice
+> **File Uploading is Disabled**: The Firebase key.json file has been removed, and Firebase storage is not used because the **Firebase bucket is a paid feature**.
+Any file uploading functionality has been disabled in this project.

 ## 📌 Project Overview
 Kalpas is a bookkeeping service with three core models:
 - **Books**: Each book is written by an author and is owned by a library.